 If TMS is right for you, an initial treatment session will be scheduled.
 During the first visit, which may last over an hour, your psychiatrist will map the positioning and the motor threshold in your brain.
 Proper brain mapping and locating the ideal strategic area to target will be closely monitored by the physician during the first treatment and all follow-up visits.
 Placement of the treatment coil and the strength of the magnetic field are important factors in successful TMS treatment.

 The actual treatment session lasts about 30 minutes.
-As you sit reclined, awake and alert, the dTMS system delivers 40 rapid MRI strength magnetic pulses over 4 seconds.
+As you sit reclined, awake, and alert.
 The pulses feel like a tapping on the scalp but without the sensation of anything touching the skin.
-The same 2 second sequence is repeated 55 times, approximately every twenty seconds.
-During the session you can watch television, listen to music, or simply sit back and relax.
+The same 4-second sequence is repeated 75 times, approximately every twenty seconds.
+During the session, you can watch television, listen to music, or simply sit back and relax.

 After the treatment, you can drive and resume your normal day.
 TMS is non-invasive, meaning it does not involve surgery, and also non-systemic, meaning no drugs are used, and therefore no drug side effects.
 Typical TMS side effects are irritation or discomfort at the treatment site, or headache, and are usually mild.